of Precision Abrasive Slicing and Dicing Blades

 Steering can be caused by blade loading, exceedingly high aspect ratio, or otherwise poorly suited to the application can lead to the blade steering or “waviness” of cut.

-We provide many different types, from sharp/angular to “blocky”.
-These crystals are created under conditions of extreme pressures and temperatures from a Graphite/catalyst feed stock, and (most types) are milled and/or sorted to very specific groups of shapes, thus the shape within each group is very consistent.There are two main types of Synthetic diamond crystals produced; the first group is a mono-crystalline, this type is grown from a single “seed”, thus it has very few major internal boundaries (weak areas) because of this it is very strong with very few flaws.
+Many different types, from sharp/angular to very “blocky”.
+These crystals are created under conditions of extreme pressures and temperatures from a Graphite/catalyst feed stock, and then (most types) are milled and/or sorted to very specific groups of shapes, thus the shape within each group is very consistent.There are two main types of Synthetic diamond crystals produced; the first group is a mono-crystalline, this type is grown from a single “seed”, thus it has very few major internal boundaries (weak areas) because of this it is very strong with very few flaws.
 The second group is the poly-crystalline, this type is grown from multiple seeds, thus having many cleavage points, and this makes for a crystal with many internal boundaries or flaws, the more flaws the greater the friability.
 Friability in abrasives is defined as a particle’s ability to self sharpen through the expulsion of dull or worn cutting faces, without causing the entire abrasive particle to dislodge or pull-out.